 With respect to Toscelik's U.S. sales, Toscelik reported that after orders are placed, the customer may add additional products, or add additional quantities of an already-ordered product, to an order.
 Toscelik has also submitted evidence that such changes to orders have occurred for U.S. sales during the POR.
 However, there is no record evidence of such changes to orders following invoicing.
 Therefore, in accordance with our regulatory preference, we are preliminarily using the invoice date as the date of sale for Toscelik's U.S. sales.
-Furthermore, consistent with the Department's practice, we used the shipment date as the date of sale where the shipment date preceded the invoice date because under these circumstances the shipment date best reflects the date on which the material terms of sales were established.23
+Furthermore, consistent with Commerce's practice, we used the shipment date as the date of sale where the shipment date preceded the invoice date because under these circumstances the shipment date best reflects the date on which the material terms of sales were established.
+To sales were established.

-With respect to Borusan's U.S. sales, record evidence indicates that the contract date is the date that best reflects when the material terms of sale are set.
-Borusan reaches definitive agreement on the material terms of sale (particularly, quantity and price) at the time the final contract is reached.
-After the contract is finalized, there are no further changes in the material terms of
+With respect to Borusan's U.S. sales, record evidence indicates that the invoice date is the date that best reflects when the material terms of sale are set because quantity and price may vary up until issuance of the invoice.
+After the invoice issued, there are no further changes in the material terms of sale.31 Consequently, we are preliminarily using invoice date as date of sale for Borusan's U.S. sales.